erikjber/mdns-repeater-rewrite/README.txt

 The program is also capable of rewriting source addresses on the fly in order to solve some routing problems.

-mdns-repeate-rewrite is fork of mdns-repeater by Darell Tan.
+mdns-repeate-rewrite is a fork of mdns-repeater by Darell Tan.

 USAGE
 -----